 637. Development.
-(4) Lecture and laboratory study of the molecular, cellular, and anatomical
+(4) Lecture and laboratory study of the molecular, cellular, and anatomical aspects of embryonic development of invertebrate and vertebrate organisms.

 638. Plant Systematics.
 (4) Study of the diversity and evolution of flowering plants.
 Lectures emphasize the comparative study of selected plant families, their relationships, and the use of new information and techniques to enhance our understanding of plant evolution.
 Labs emphasize more practical aspects of plant systematics such as the use of identification keys, recognition of common local plants, molecular techniques, and basic phylogenetic analysis.